Angatar/mailman2/README.md

 ### Image tag d3fk/mailman2:latest

-The **d3fk/mailman2:latest** image available from the Docker Hub is built automatically (automated build on each change of this [image code repository](https://github.com/Angatar/mailman2) + automated build triggered once per week) so that using the d3fk/mailman2:latest image ensures you to have the latest updated(including security fixes) and functional version available of mailman2, exim4 and apache in a lightweight Debian buster (Debian 10) till the end of the [LTS of this Debian release](https://wiki.debian.org/DebianReleases).
+The **d3fk/mailman2:latest** image available from the Docker Hub is built automatically (automated build on each change of this [image code repository](https://github.com/Angatar/mailman2) + automated build triggered once per week) so that using the d3fk/mailman2:latest image ensures you to have the latest updated(including security fixes) and functional version available of mailman2, exim4 and apache in a lightweight Debian buster (Debian 10 slim version) till the end of the [LTS of this Debian release](https://wiki.debian.org/DebianReleases).

 ### Image tag d3fk/mailman2:stable
 In case you'd prefer a fixed version of this d3fk/mailman2 container to avoid any possible change in its behaviour, the d3fk/mailman2:stable image is also made available from the Docker hub.
 This image had a stable behaviour observed in production, so that it was freezed in a release of the code repo and built from the Docker hub by automated build.
 It won't be changed or rebuilt in the future (the code is available from the "releases" section of this [image code repository on GitHub](https://github.com/Angatar/mailman2)).